 What is a Share Certificate?

 In simple terms, a share certificate is a legal document or certification provided by a cooperative housing society to the registered owner of the flat.
 This is given to the member at no cost and ideally, should be given within six months from the time of allotment of the shares in the housing society as per the number of shares subscribed by him/her.
 This share certificate is an active proof of ownership and should have the name of the said housing society, a distinctive number, number of shares allotted to the member as well as value paid after that.
 The share certificate is free, and the registrar then decided the total authorized value at the time the society has been registered.
-In an event that the member has cleared all his or her dues and no other hitches are existing, the denial of a share certificate can entitle the member to take legal action against the cooperative housing society
+In an event that the member has cleared all his or her dues and no other hitches are existing, the denial of a share certificate can entitle the member to take legal action against the cooperative housing society.

 Why do you need a Share Certificate?

-share certificate is an indispensable document that solely acts as actual legal proof of ownership to the property and the shareholding within the society.
+A share certificate is an indispensable document that solely acts as actual legal proof of ownership to the property and the shareholding within the society.
 The sale deed is also an important document, but the share certificate trumps that in case of official demand.
-This answer the question of what is a share certificate and why do you need it
+This answer the question of what is a share certificate and why do you need it.

 A Checklist for the Issuance of a Share Certificate